Grimicron/DropdownPantheon/README.md

 ## Details

 First and foremost, **this mod is open sourced**, as it is licensed under the GPL 3.0.
 This mod was designed for Cookie Clicker v2.048.
 The source code is short and has many comments to make it easier to understand and modify in the future.
 In this repository, you will find a folder called "cookieclickersrc".
-This folder has some of the source code of Cookie Clicker (taken directly from <https://orteil.dashnet.org/cookieclicker/>).
+This folder has some of the source code of Cookie Clicker (taken directly from
+<https://orteil.dashnet.org/cookieclicker/>).
 This was used to get an understanding of how the game worked and develop the mod.
+The `.replit` and `replit.nix` files are config files from Replit, the online IDE I used while developing this mod.
+For all intents and purposes, these files should be ignored.